Low-temperature thermal desalination

 Low-temperature thermal desalination (LTTD) is a desalination technique which takes advantage of the fact that water evaporates at lower temperatures at low pressures, even as low as ambient temperature.
 The system uses vacuum pumps to create a low pressure, low-temperature environment in which water evaporates even at a temperature difference of 8 C-change between two volumes of water.
 Cooling water is supplied from deep sea depths of as much as 600 m.
 This cold water is pumped through coils to condense the water vapor.
 The resulting condensate is purified water.
 It is often used in regions with limited freshwater resources and access to abundant seawater, particularly in coastal areas and island territories.

 Using waste heat

 The LTTD process may also take advantage of the temperature gradient available at thermal power plants, where large quantities of warm cooling water are discharged from the plant, reducing the energy input needed to create a temperature gradient.
 This technique of making use of waste heat is a form of cogeneration.
+The first documented application of this concept dates back to 1992, with the start-up and successful operation of a seawater distillation plant rated at 500 m^{3}/day (named "Low Temperature Flash", LTF) installed in Piombino power plant (Italy).